-The bill amends Minnesota Statutes 2024, section 171.071, subdivision 2, to modify the requirements for photographs on drivers' licenses and identification cards for individuals with medical conditions that necessitate head coverings.
+This bill amends Minnesota Statutes 2024, section 171.071, subdivision 2, to modify the requirements for photographs on drivers' licenses and identification cards for individuals with medical conditions that necessitate head coverings.
 It stipulates that if an applicant has experienced hair loss due to serious illness or its treatment, they must wear a hat or similar headwear in their photograph, ensuring that the headwear does not obscure their face.
-Additionally, if an applicant is medically required to maintain continuous coverage of their head or scalp due to serious illness or injury, the commissioner cannot require the removal of this covering for the photograph, provided certain conditions are met.
+Additionally, the bill introduces provisions for applicants who are medically required to maintain continuous coverage of their head or scalp due to serious illness or injury.

 Statutes affected: Introduction: 171.071